 It was all I could not to laugh as I thought back to our early days together when Wilson had been more fluid and energetic than anyone I knew.
 We’d play hooky to climb a mountain, stay out all night to watch the sunrise, and store snowballs in the freezer to bombard our friends in the middle of summer.
 I hadn’t married a board, but that had changed.
-Everything had changed when I got pregnant with the first baby.
+Everything had changed when Louis died.

 I looked down, my hand splayed across my belly.
-The babe was wiggling furiously.
+The baby was wiggling furiously.

 “The baby is moving,” I told him.
 I placed his hand where he could feel her kick.
 “A strong baby.”